keivinonline/devops-tools/aws_certs/saa/README.md

 3. invite management acc of old org to be member of new org
 ### Database migration service (DMS)
 - Schema migration tool can be used to convert sql to nosql for dynamodb
+### AWS datasync
+- supports lustre file system
+### FSx
+- FSx for lustre integrates with S3
+- FSx can be shared to multiple vpc, regions using inter-vpc, inter-account and region access
+- FSx for windows offers singale and multi AZ with options of
+    - SSD and HDD
+### ECS -  Dynamic port mapping
+- supported by App load balancer and network load balancer
+### SNS
+- uses pub/sub to provide async event notifications
+### Aws batch
+- if jobs get stuck in RUNNABLE status, then something is preventing it from being placed on compute resources
+1. awslogs log driver not configured
+2. insufficient resources
+3. no internet access
+4. ec2 instance limit reached

 ## 2. Design Cost-optimized architectures
 ### Redshift Datashare
 - datashare is a unit of sharing data that can be created for data sharing across accounts